vishwakaria/code-summarization/helper code/README.md

 ### concat.ipynb
 Used for concatenating method declaration & method body from separate files

-### code2AST.ipynb
+### code2AST_v2.ipynb
-Used for converting python code to corresponding AST representation
+Used for converting each python in the file to corresponding AST representation